tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 Photo by [Sanaz Photography](http://sanazphotography.com/)

 - Venue Recommendation: the outdoors (desert, woodland, garden) or country houses, golf clubs or repurposed buildings with open spaces
-- General Fee: free-spirited, authentic, wild and adventurous.
-The style can be either whimsy, colorful with garden vibes or it can be moody, with darker tones and modern accents.
-Needed pieces: macrame, flower arches walls, branch tipis, flower crowns for everyone, carpets.
-And at the other side we have: pampas grass, peacock chairs, feathers or dreamcatchers and any flowy elements.
+- General feel: free-spirited, authentic, wild and adventurous.
+The style can be either whimsy, colorful with garden vibes or moody with darker tones and modern accents.
+Needed pieces: macrame, flower arches walls, branch tipis, flower crowns, carpets.
+And on the other side we have: pampas grass, peacock chairs, feathers or dreamcatchers and any flowy elements.
 Always breathtaking dresses (lace, intricate patterns, low backs) and it comes with the opportunity for colorful men wear. (yee)

 Of course all these are just some general lines and it is good to have them in the back of your head when you scout for venues, but always personalize.
 Add a twist to any theme or style, or even better create your own.

-Until the next time.
+Until next time.